Spinach Omelette with Stilton

 - Then turn the heat off and put a lid on the pan for 2 more minutes while the omelet kind of sets.
 This is the moment you can start toasting the bread.
 Place the toasted bread onto plates.
 Cut the scrambled spring onion eggs up and slide them on top of the freshly toasted bread.
 Crumble the Stilton blue cheese and sprinkle this on top of the eggs.
 Sprinkle with extra sliced spring onions if you got any left.
 Finish with a sprinkle of freshly ground black pepper and serve hot.

 Blue Cheese Grilled Potatoes

-Here’s another blue cheese recipe for you to try out at home!
-Enough blue cheese, spring onion and spinach omelette for today, this time let me show you how to make this blue cheese potato side dish.You can be absolutely sure that these crunchy crisp grilled potatoes with blue cheese will be a spectacular potato side dish on this year’s Thanksgiving dinner table!
+Here’s another blue cheese recipe for you to try out!
+Enough blue cheese, spring onion and spinach omelette for today, this time let me show you how to make this blue cheese potato side dish then.You can be absolutely sure that these crunchy crisp grilled potatoes with blue cheese will be a spectacular potato side dish on this year’s Thanksgiving dinner table!
 Just look at how simple it is: see that delicious grilled blue cheese melt slowly, that crispy potato skin, the chopped walnuts… No way you can mess this one up.
 And I guess that these potatoes will be a good match for another vegetable side dish: my easy grilled bacon tomatoes.
 Both need a couple of minutes under a hot grill so I might as well prepare them at the same time right before dinner is served.